ROSS-org/ROSS/README.md

   ```

 3. *Optional* Symlink your model to ROSS.
-Please [this wiki page]() for details about creating and integrating model with ROSS.
+Please [this wiki page](https://github.com/carothersc/ROSS/wiki/Constructing-the-Model) for details about creating and integrating a model with ROSS.
   ```
   ln -s ~/path-to/your-existing-model models/your-model-name
   ```